RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 ### ***All forward, all backward*** PP ***(AFAB)***

-To fix bubble of naive PP, we use **Micro-batches** (passing many small cakes instead of one big one).
+To fix the bubble of naive PP, we use **Micro-batches** (passing many small cakes instead of one big one).
 Now, when the second GPU is busy processing micro-batch 1, the first GPU can already start processing micro-batch 2.
 Here is a schedule using eight micro-batches:

 ![Before, the numbers in the diagram indicated the layers, but in all pipeline parallel plots from here on they indicate micro-batches.
 You can think of each square here as containing several layers, as seen in the previous figure.](Notes%20form%20Ultrascale%20Playbook/image%208.png)